Guadeloupe is a bargain buyer's paradise

-Guadeloupe is so buzzy that U.S. News & World Report named it the second best place to visit in the Caribbean in 2017.
+Guadeloupe is so buzzy that U.S. News & World Report named it one of the best places to visit in the Caribbean in 2019.
+Trip Advisor's 2019 Travelers' Choice also listed the islands as one of the top ten destinations in the region.
 Moreover, National Geographic also listed the islands as one of the world's top three destinations for culture.

 Attractions include lush rain forests, dramatic volcano, spectacular cascading waterfalls, crystal clear turquoise waters, charming villages, and French-Caribbean influenced culture and exquisite cuisine.

-From Goyave to the tip of Malendure on the Basse-Terre's West Coast, homebuyers can buy apartments for EUR 662 to 2,411 per sq. m. while houses sell for EUR 1,414 to 2,629 per sq. m. over the same period.
-Land prices range from EUR65 to EUR100 per sq. m.
+From Goyave to the tip of Malendure on the Basse-Terre's West Coast, homebuyers can buy apartments for EUR 1,203 to 2,019 per sq. m. while houses sell for EUR 500 to 3,333 per sq. m. over the same period.
+Land prices range from EUR 71 to EUR 100 per sq. m.

-In North Grande Terre, prices of apartments range from EUR 800 to 2,783 per sq. m., while house prices range from EUR 800 to 2,941 per sq. m.
-Residential lots are priced at EUR 44 to EUR 120 per sq. m.
+In North Grande Terre, prices of apartments (excluding high-end) range from EUR 806 to 3,414 per sq. m., while house prices range from EUR 1,265 to 2,560 per sq. m.
+Residential lots are priced at EUR 53 to EUR 99 per sq. m.

 As in France, there are no restrictions on foreign ownership of properties in Guadeloupe.

-Apartments in Guadeloupe earn what we term ‘moderate’ rental yields with a narrow range of from 4.49% to 5.59%.
+Apartments in Guadeloupe earn good rental yields in a range of from 5.7% to 8.8%.

 Rental income tax is surprising low in Guadeloupe